-Students who withdraw voluntarily from the University are entitled to a refund of these deposits (the security deposit for grad/theo students is \$400; the enrollment deposit varies according to the Gamin Bartle, Training Coordinator Instructional Technology Services BC 6, x3926 access to the network from all oncampus residence halls and from academic and administrative buildings throughout the campus.
+All enrolled students (along with faculty and staff) have accounts on the campus network, and there is access to the network from all on-campus residence halls and from academic and administrative buildings throughout the campus.
 There is wireless access to the network from the Library, University Center, The Commons, and most academic locations.
 Each individual using the network has private space on the network for files, which may be shared with designated others and Web pages.